Need Enrollment Help? Contact Us!

 I signed up for coverage last year, do I need to do anything this year?

 Yes.
 You will receive a letter in the mail from the Health Insurance Marketplace explaining your next steps for staying covered.
-Schedule a one-on-one appointment with a Certified Application Counselor at CompleteCare.
-They can help you review your options and give you a health insurance check-up.
+If you have questions about this, CompleteCare can help.

 I received a letter in the mail from the Health Insurance Marketplace asking me to submit documents to stay covered, what should I do?